rust-lang/rust/doc/tutorial.md

 the heap, and refer to that through a pointer.

 Rust supports several types of pointers.
-The safe pointer types are `@T` for shared boxes allocated on the local heap, `~T`, for uniquely-owned boxes allocated on the exchange heap, and `&T`, for borrowed pointers, which may point to any memory, and whose lifetimes are governed by the call stack.
+The safe pointer types are `@T` for managed boxes allocated on the local heap, `~T`, for uniquely-owned boxes allocated on the exchange heap, and `&T`, for borrowed pointers, which may point to any memory, and whose lifetimes are governed by the call stack.

 All pointer types can be dereferenced with the `*` unary operator.

+> ***Note***: You may also hear managed boxes referred to as 'shared
+> boxes' or 'shared pointers', and owned boxes as 'unique boxes/pointers'.
+> Borrowed pointers are sometimes called 'region pointers'.
+The preferred
+> terminology is as presented here.

-## Shared boxes
+## Managed boxes

-Shared boxes are pointers to heap-allocated, garbage collected memory.
+Managed boxes are pointers to heap-allocated, garbage collected memory.
-Creating a shared box is done by simply applying the unary `@` operator to an expression.
+Creating a managed box is done by simply applying the unary `@` operator to an expression.
 The result of the expression will be boxed, resulting in a box of the right type.
 Copying a shared box, as happens during assignment, only copies a pointer, never the contents of the